 Being a 1950 watch, this is surely going to cost a lot, and to my expectation, it is largely true.
 In general, anything that is antique or “one of the first” is always going to be priced high.
 Most people will react by looking at other models instead, but to me, something this desirable is worth any tear or sweat.
 Thankfully the sales lady was kind enough to let me finance it.
 You never know until you try.
 Right?
 After a handful of struggles, the watch was in my hands.
 Do you know the feeling of owning the thing you wanted for so long on top of knowing it's time to bring it home?
 That my fellow friends, is an indescribable feeling.

 Despite that, it certainly feels light on my wrist.
 For a non-automatic watch, winding is a must, as for the 372, it is every 3 days.
 While winding, you can feel the spring tightens with a very smooth, rewarding manner.
 Once the winding is done, there are ticking noises of the P.3000 movement.
 At first, I thought it was broken, but only to find out that those sounds indicate the movements happening inside the watch, with symphony and precision.

-In short, the watch I wear today is not of fashion sense or decoration in any way.
+In short, the watch I wear today is not in fashion sense or decoration in any way.
 But, the history along with the purpose that lies in it.
 With that, how can one remember its story?
 The watch reveals itself and all we need is one look.
 Am I proud?
 With every living day.
 Will I get bored of it?
 Not with the achievements Panerai has done for many.
 Most importantly, will it look old?
 Well, it is from the 1950s.
 Therefore, I will end by saying, design doesn’t age with this one and history will live on with time.